deirdresm/RayTracer/README.md

 1. Use Swift to its advantage.
 Small example: for dot producs, I defined the unary operator • rather than naming the function something with the word "dot."
 Similarly, for cross products, defined unary operator × rather than a named function.
 2. Learn stuff!
 This isn't intended as a be-all, end-all ray tracer, but learning the principles of something I never happened to do before.
 3. Render cool things!
-One of my thoughts about things I'd like to render after finishing the book, would be things like [this Haramis swirly volume knob](https://reverb.com/item/29250758-haramis-musical-hardware-strat-style-volume-knob-blue-swirl) or [this ESP multichrome guitar](https://www.espguitars.com/products/27427-f-1001).
+One of my thoughts about things I'd like to render after finishing the book, would be things like [this Haramis swirly volume knob](https://reverb.com/item/29250758-haramis-musical-hardware-strat-style-volume-knob-blue-swirl) or [this multichrome guitar](https://www.espguitars.com/products/27427-f-1001).

 | ![Volume knob](RayTracer/Images/haramis-voume-knob.jpg) | ![Multichrome guitar](RayTracer/Images/esp-violet-andromeda.png) |
 | --- | --- |